 University campus in Illinois

-Explore 44 accredited information systems (MIS) degree programs in Illinois.
-Compare schools by graduation rate, salary outcomes, and tuition—from Highland Community College to University of Illinois Urbana-Champaign.
+Compare the top information systems colleges in Illinois.
+44 accredited information systems schools ranked by graduation rate, career outcomes, and value, from Highland Community College to University of Illinois Urbana-Champaign.

 #1 ProgramU of Illinois Urbana-Cham...